 Normally, I would recommend the addition of an antifungal like Methylene Blue, but tannins have antifungal properties, so with a good amount of flow and tannins, the eggs should hatch just fine.

-Once the fry absorb their egg sacks and can swim on their own, which is called the free-swimming stage, they will require live food.
+Once the fry absorb their egg sacs and can swim on their own, which is called the free-swimming stage, they will require live food.
 The best two first foods are microworms and baby brine shrimp.

 Baby brine shrimp should be their main staple food once they are large enough to accept them.